- Who We Are

-SWIMMER: You may park at the Casco Bay Ferry Terminal.
-We will provide transportation back to the Terminal after the awards ceremony.
+SWIMMER: We suggest allowing at least 45 minutes for parking.
+The Casco Bay Ferry Terminal fills up quickly and you will most likely need to find other options.
+Please click here to see other parking options.
+We will provide transportation back to the Terminal Area after the awards ceremony.
 You could be dropped off at the Casco Bay Ferry Terminal and your spectators can park at the race finish at East End Beach.

-KAYAKER: You may park at the Casco Bay Ferry Terminal and transport to Peaks Island on the ferry.
+KAYAKER: You may park at the Casco Bay Ferry Terminal (see other options in case the Terminal is full) and transport to Peaks Island on the ferry.
 The kayak will be free ($18 savings).
 After the awards ceremony will we will transport you back to the ferry terminal where you will get your car and drive back to East End Beach to load your kayak.
 ALTERNATIVE: Park at East End Beach and kayak over to Peaks Island swim start.

 Where are the restrooms?

 There are many restrooms available at the Casco Bay Ferry Terminal and at the swim start on Peaks Island and at the finish at East End Beach.